 Across the rooves.
 Down a tree that grew by a house.
 Into a yard or lane, and up onto a wall.
 Thence to another tree or convenient place.

-But at times I saw them slip along streets that were throng and people-pestered.
+At times I saw them slip along streets that were throng and people-pestered.
 A thing I feared to do.

 I turned to the river.
 In truth, it seemed more like unto a haven [harbour] where great waters rise and fall.